microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3.1">3.1 Platform and network security</h2></a>

-TODO: Put in text here that talks about the process for network security with Azure SQL comparing this to SQL Server

 <br>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="1"><b>Activity 1</a>: Configure Auditing</b></p> <br>

 >Note: This activity may appear slightly out of place.
 However, we want to enable auditing as soon as possible, so you have more to "audit" in later activities.

-The auditing feature tracks database events and writes events to an audit log in either Azure storage, Azure Monitor logs (also called Log Analytics), or to an Event hub.
+The auditing feature tracks database and server events and writes events to an audit log in either Azure storage, Azure Monitor logs (also called Log Analytics), or to an Event hub.
 Auditing helps maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate potential security violations.
 In this activity, you'll set up Auditing at the server level (also available at the database level).

-> **Aside**: The main differences between auditing in Azure SQL and auditing in SQL Server are:
+The main differences between auditing in Azure SQL and auditing in SQL Server are:
-> * XEvent auditing supports Azure Blob storage targets
+* Auditing for Azure SQL (using XEvents) supports Azure Blog Storage only for file targets
-> * [SQL Server Auditing](https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-database-engine?view=sql-server-ver15) is only available (with some differences) in Azure SQL Managed Instance
+* Traditional [SQL Server Auditing](https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-database-engine?view=sql-server-ver15) using T-SQL is only available (with some differences) in Azure SQL Managed Instance.
+The primary differences are:
-> * For Azure SQL Managed Instance specifically:
->    * With `CREATE AUDIT`, you have new syntax `TO URL` and `TO EXTERNAL MONITOR` allow you to specify an Azure Blob storage container and enable Event Hub and Azure Monitor logs target, respectively.
+    * With `CREATE AUDIT`, you have new syntax `TO URL` and `TO EXTERNAL MONITOR` allow you to specify an Azure Blob storage container and enable Event Hub and Azure Monitor logs target, respectively.
->    * `TO FILE`, shutdown option, and `queue_delay`=0 are not supported in Azure SQL.
+    * `TO FILE`, shutdown option, and `queue_delay`=0 are not supported in Azure SQL.
+  * For a complete list of differences, refer to the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-transact-sql-information#auditing).
+* As an alternative to SQL Server Audit, there is *SQL Database Audit*  (available for SQL Managed Instance and SQL Database).
+Over the course of the module, you'll learn more about its capabilities.
+For more information, refer to the [SQL Database Audit documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing).

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

 **Step 1 - Enable auditing on the Azure SQL Database logical server**

 Open the Azure portal and navigate to your Azure SQL Database.
 In the left-hand task menu, under Security, select **Auditing**.
 Review the options and then select **View server settings**.
-The Microsoft recommendation is to apply auditing at the server level, which then applies to all databases within the Azure SQL Database logical server.
+You can apply auditing at the server level, which then applies to all databases within the Azure SQL Database logical server.
+If you also apply at the database level (you won't do that today), that would mean the two audits would happen in parallel (one does not override the other).
+You could alternatively only audit at the database level.

 ![](../graphics/dbaudit.png)